Grinseteddy/DomainDrivenApiDesign/README.md

 ## Online Library

 The sample online library contains interfaces of a demo online library.
 The interfaces are designed in HTTP REST for synchronous interfaces and in the Kafka Protocol for asynchronous interfaces using events.

-The analysis and design part is done on a Miro board.
+When you find issues - missing parts, errors or any other type of enhancement or change - please create an issue or contact us directly.

 Please contact [annegret.junker@codecentric.de](mailto:annegret.junker@codecentric.de) if you have any questions.

-The principle architecture approach was developed with domain storytelling and event-storming sessions.
+The principle architecture approach was developed with domain storytelling and event-storming sessions and is documented on a [Miro board](https://miro.com/app/board/uXjVNjGcwrQ=/?share_link_id=926523505719).

 ![Domain Storytelling](./OnlineLibrary/images/DomainStorytelling.jpg)